-Drinking Water
+Albee Township Village of Birch Run Birch Run Township Blumfield-Reese Water Authority Bridgeport Charter Township Buena Vista Charter Township Carrollton Township Frankenlust Township City of Frankenmuth Frankenmuth Township James Township Kochville Township Saginaw Charter Township City of Saginaw Village of St. Charles Spaulding Township Swan Creek Township Taymouth Township Thomas Township Tittabawassee Township City of Zilwaukee

-Quality Report for the Saginaw Region
+Drinking Uater Quality Report for the 2023 Saginaw Region www.soginow-mi.com/ccr

-Albee Township

-Village of Birch Run

-Birch Run Township

-Blumfield Reese Water Authority

-Bridgeport Charter Township

-Buena Vista Charter Township

-Carrollton Township

-Frankenlust Township

-City of Frankenmuth

-Frankenmuth Township

-James Township

-Kochville Township

-Saginaw Charter Township

-City of Saginaw

-Village of St. Charles

-Spaulding Township

-Swan Creek Township

-Taymouth Township

-Thomas Township

-Tittabawassee Township

-City of Zilwaukee

-www.saginaw-mi.com/ccr

 Michiganders receive their drinking water from a variety of sources, including private wells on their property, wells that supply a whole community, rivers, and the Great Lakes.
 Have you ever wondered about the water that comes out of your tap?
 Those who get their water from the Saginaw Water Treatment Plant enjoy water from the Great Lakes.
 More specifically, from a pipeline that stretches almost two miles from the Lake Huron shoreline near Whitestone Point.
-High quality raw water is collected and pumped through buried parallel pipeline-48-inch and 72-inch-to Saginaw and Midland for treatment.
+High-quality raw water is collected and pumped through buried parallel pipelines-48-inch and 72-inch-to Saginaw and Midland for treatment.
 In return, these two plants provide nearly 250,000 water customers with fresh drinking water.
-To achieve this, a significant amount of work is required from many people, including operators, laboratory technicians, maintenance personnel and administrators.
-These professionals hope the information included in this report gives you a better understanding of your water as it relates to your every day life and long-term health.
+To achieve this, a significant amount of work is required from many people, including operators, laboratory technicians, maintenance personnel, and administrators.
+These professionals provided the information included in this report to give you a better understanding of your water as it relates to your everyday life and long-term health.